THOMASELOVE/432-classes-2025/class13/README.md

 - The required elements of Section 8 (Linear Regression Analysis) should produce sections 8.1 through 8.8, as shown in the [Project A Demonstration Project](https://thomaselove.github.io/432-2025/432_projectA_demo.html).
 If you have meaningful problems in sections 8.1 - 8.8, I won't even look at your section 8.9.
 Similarly, the required elements of Section 9 (Logistic Regression Analysis) should produce sections 9.1 - 9.6, as shown in the [Project A Demonstration Project](https://thomaselove.github.io/432-2025/432_projectA_demo.html).
 If you have meaningful problems in sections 9.1 - 9.6, I won't even look at your section 9.7.
 - I provide two alternatives for section 8.9.
 You may choose **exactly one** of those two alternatives for your portfolio.
 Similarly, I provide two alternatives for section 9.7.
 Again, pick at most one of those to present in your portfolio.
 In each case, do not present both alternatives in your portfolio, or I will ignore both of them.
 - Although completing section 8.9 and/or section 9.7 can only help your grade, this is completely optional, and is not required to get an A grade on the Project.

 ---

+## Quiz 1 coming Friday

+I have posted an early draft of the instructions for Quiz 1 (which also lists the R packages used in the Quiz and provides a little information on three of the data sets I'll provide) to [the Quiz 1 Links page](https://thomaselove.github.io/432-2025/quiz1.html) if you are curious.

+- By Friday 2025-02-28 at noon, [the Quiz 1 Links page](https://thomaselove.github.io/432-2025/quiz1.html) will provide:
+    - Complete instructions and all of the questions will be provided to you in a PDF,
+    - A link to the Google Form Answer Sheet where you will answer the questions, and
+    - Links to download the Data Sets I am providing for you
+- Quiz 1 is due Wednesday 2025-03-05 at noon.
+    - You can obtain help during the Quiz period by (1) emailing Dr. Love or (2) asking him questions during Class 15, on Tuesday 2025-03-04 from 1 to 2:15 PM.
+We will not answer questions about Quiz 1 posed in any other way, and that includes Campuswire.
+    - If we need to make changes or add hints related to Quiz 1 after it is initially made available to you, Dr. Love will email that information to you and it will also be posted to [the Quiz 1 Links page](https://thomaselove.github.io/432-2025/quiz1.html).

+---